Suzhou65/ACME4ZeroSSL/README.md

 ### Cloudflare API
 For using CNAME challenge function, you need to domain registered with Cloudflare, or choice Cloudflare as DNS hosting service.

-Then, login `Cloudflare Dashboard`, select the domain you hosting, find the `Get your API token banner`, click `API Tokens options`.

-Modify the token’s permissions. `only allowing DNS record edit`, then generate API Token.
-The token secret is only shown once, make sure to copy the secret to a secure place.

 > **Note**
 > Please remove the `Bearer` string and blank.
+> For safty, modify the token’s permissions. `only allowing DNS record edit` is is recommended, also make sure to copy the secret to a secure place.

 ### ZeroSSL REST API
 Login ZeroSSL, go to [Developer](https://app.zerossl.com/developer) page, you will find your ZeroSSL API Key, make sure to copy the secret to a secure place.